What are the four pricing skills needed for the Commercial Department?

 The role of a pricing team is to re-build a better pricing structure, not maintain overly complex and largely broken pricing systems.

-4. Price analytics
+4. Price Analytics

 Manual price reviews will soon be a thing of the past as more simple pricing tasks become automated.
 Leading companies are now using better price and data tools.
 In fact, some are using AI-driven price algorithms to optimise prices by product and segment.